nsidc/nsidc.github.io/_posts/2015-04-29-Conda Python at NSIDC- Changing How We Do Python.md

 # now follow the binstar upload instructions in the next section!
 {% endhighlight %}

-With just a few simple commands you can take a python package that is on pypi, create a conda package, build it, and be ready to upload it to your own channel on binstar!
+With just a few simple commands you can take a python package that is on PyPI, create a conda package, build it, and be ready to upload it to your own channel on binstar!

 ---

 Deployment Basics
 ---

 Once we have a conda package we'll need to deploy it to some package repository.
-Normally you would upload a Python package to [pypi]().
-The conda equivalent to pypi is [Binstar](https://binstar.org).
+Normally you would upload a Python package to PyPI.
+The conda equivalent to PyPI is [Binstar](https://binstar.org).
 You can also create a local repository using [custom channels](http://conda.pydata.org/docs/custom-channels.html).

 ### Creating Multi-Arch Packages